Top 10 Disney Theme Parks

 8. Disney’s Animal Kingdom

 The largest gap on this list is between the #9 and #10 spots.
-Disney’s Animal Kingdom is starting to emerge from its construction walls, and Summer 2016 should prove to be its coming out party in some ways (with Pandora being another exciting addition for 2017).
-Even before that, it was better than DHS.
+Disney’s Animal Kingdom has improved a lot in the last few years.
 If you’ve read my I Was Wrong About Animal Kingdom article, in which I praised the park, you know it has grown on me.

 7. Disney California Adventure